Weir High School: Co-curricular

 Weir High School is home to a number of clubs and organizations who perform hundreds of hours of community service annually.
 They include the following:

 Key Club is a part of the world's largest student-led service organization.
 The Weir High School Key Club is sponsored by the Kiwanis Club or Weirton and participates annually in Trick or Treat for UNICEF, various events with the Hancock County Sheltered Workshop, the Weirton Geriatric Health Complex.
 Additionally, the club is known throughout the state and the world and annually attend both District and International Conventions.

 National Honor Society is a part of a larger national organization.
 Membership is awarded by invitation once an individual completes five semesters at Weir High School.
 Members must maintain a 3.3 GPA and perform 45 hours of community service by graduation.

 Hi-Y and Tri-Hi-Y is a part of "High School YMCA".
 Membership to Hi-Y is extended to males, however, they work closely with members of the Tri-Hi-Y (the sister organization).
 The Hi-Y participates in different fundraisers throughout the year.
 One of their biggest events is a Halloween Party for the youth of Weirton.

 Academic Games The Weir High School Academic Games teams are a part of the National Academic Games Tournament (NAGT).
 Members compete in academically stimulating games in English, Social Studies, Math, and Logic.
 Annually, they participate in the National Tournament.
 Recent tournaments have been held in Georgia, West Virginia, and Tennessee.

 Interact is sponsored by the Rotary Club of Weirton.
 Its members participate in community service projects throughout the city of Weirton, as well as hold a number of events for school spirit.

 RAZE is an organization which exists solely in West Virginia.
 Over 150 schools throughout the state participate in preventing the use and abuse of tobacco.
 They provide teens throughout the state with vital information about the harms of tobacco use.

 Environmental Science The environmental science club is for students passionate about the environment.
 They participate in city clean-ups and work to spread environmental awareness and promote Going-Green efforts around the city.

 Sports

 Weir High School is a member of the WVSSAC (West Virginia Secondary School Activity Commission).
-Due to the school's enrollment, it is known as a AA athletic school.
-Weir High School has 19 varsity athletic teams in 12 different sports.
-Additionally, there are three freshmen-only teams in volleyball, men's basketball, and football.
+Due to the school's enrollment, it is known as a AAA athletic school.
+Weir High School has 20 varsity athletic teams in 13 different sports.
+Additionally, there are three freshmen-only teams in volleyball and men's basketball.
 The chart below shows Weir High School's athletic offerings by gender.